walkerrandolphsmith/practice/10-graphql/README.md

 ### The Schema

-Using a schema definition language we can describe a user, a post, and their relationship in a way that will strongly type the graphQL API.
-We are able to describe the domain of users authoring posts independent of how we retrieve and store data to satisfy this contract.
+Describe the domain (user, post, and their relationships) and strongly type the graphQL API.
+Schema is independent of how we retrieve and store data to satisfy this contract.

 ```
 const gql = require('apollo-server-express').gql;